 If you have a URL for a document, you can pass it to the WebViewer constructor or loadDocument function to open it.

-Below is an example of how the code might look in an HTML project where WebViewer is integrated and DOCX Editor is enabled:
+This is an example of how the code might look in an HTML project where WebViewer is integrated, and DOCX Editor is enabled:

 index.html

-DOCX Editor supports IME (Input Method Editor) keyboard input through string composition that allows for complex text input.
-This includes proper text entry for languages such as Chinese, Japanese, Korean, and other languages that rely on composition events.
+DOCX Editor supports Input Method Editor (IME) keyboard input via string composition, enabling complex text input.
+This includes proper text entry for languages such as Chinese, Japanese, and Korean, as well as other languages that rely on composition events.
 This feature is not enabled by default.

-IME support in DOCX Editor is controlled through:
+IME support in the DOCX Editor is controlled through:

-To enable string composition when initializing DOCX Editor, set enableCompositionInput to true as shown in the constructor below:
+To enable string composition when initializing DOCX Editor, set enableCompositionInput to true as shown in the constructor here:

-This approach should be used if you anticipate your application supporting multilingual keyboard input by default.
+This approach should be used if you anticipate that your application will support multilingual keyboard input by default.

 Did you find this helpful?